travis-ci/docs-travis-ci-com/docs/user/caching.md

 ### Fetching and storing caches

 * We fetch the repo's cache on every build, including feature branches and pull requests.
-* There is one cache per repository and language version/compiler version/JDK version/Gemfile location/etc.
+* There is one cache per branch and language version/compiler version/JDK version/Gemfile location/etc.
-* All branches use the same cache.
+* If a branch does not have its own cache yet, it will fetch the master branch cache.
-* Only modifications made to the cached directories from normal pushes to the master branch are stored.
+* Only modifications made to the cached directories from normal pushes are stored.

-This logic works very well if branches do not modify the cache at all or modifying the cache is generally cheaper than creating it from scratch.
-Newly created branches can thus instantly use the cache from master without polluting it for other branches.
+Currently Pull Requests will use the cache of the branch they are supposed to be merged into.

 ### Clearing Caches